aspose-slides/Aspose.Slides-Products/slides/en/android-java/_index.md

 ---
-title: Android PowerPoint API | Aspose.Slides for Android API
+title: "Aspose.Slides for Android via Java: PowerPoint API for PPTX and PPT"
 weight: 5960
 url: /android-java/
 description: Aspose.Slides for Android API or Android PowerPoint API to create read and manipulate PPT POT PPS PPTX POTX PPSX PowerPoint on Android.